-On HPC2N we have the Schrodinger suite available as a module on Abisko and Kebnekaise.
+On HPC2N we have the Schrodinger suite available as a module on Kebnekaise.

-To use it, add the module to your environment.
+To use Schrodinger, add the module to your environment.
 Use the command:

 module spider schrodinger

-To use any parts except Desmond or Maestro you need your own license running on a license server.
+To use any parts of Schrodinger you need your own license running on a license server.